-Now that we’ve gone over some common themes and symbolism, here are a few geometric tattoo ideas for executing the design:
+Now that we’ve gone over some common themes and symbolism, here are a few geometric tattoo ideas for completing the design:

 You don’t have to use all the building blocks just because they’re there.

-Try choosing one or two meaningful symbols or shapes.
+Try choosing one or two meaningful tattoo symbols or shapes.

-These simple geometric tattoos have plenty of charm and visual impact, perfect for those who don’t believe in gilding the lily.
+These simple geometric tattoos have plenty of charm, perfect for those who don’t believe in gilding the lily.